 4. Invest in a Video Surveillance System

-Video surveillance systems and other security solutions can be a great deterrent and useful anti-theft protection.
-The sight of a camera may shy away potential thieves.
-And if it does not deter them, then it can catch criminal(s) in the act.
-Relatedly, if a dispute arises over guilt or how employees handled the situation, the video feed will be your definitive answer.
+Even if it does not deter them, video surveillance cameras can catch criminals in the act.
+Likewise, if a dispute arises after accusing someone of shoplifting or how employees handled the situation, the video feed will be your definitive answer.